Autoregressive moving-average model: Choosing p and q

-Finding appropriate values of p and q in the ARMA(p,q) model can be facilitated by plotting the partial autocorrelation functions for an estimate of p, and likewise using the autocorrelation functions for an estimate of q.
-Extended autocorrelation functions (EACF) can be used to simultaneously determine p and q.
+An appropriate value of p in the ARMA(p, q) model can be found by plotting the partial autocorrelation functions.
+Similarly, q can be estimated by using the autocorrelation functions.
+Both p and q can be determined simultaneously using extended autocorrelation functions (EACF).
 Further information can be gleaned by considering the same functions for the residuals of a model fitted with an initial selection of p and q.

 Brockwell & Davis recommend using Akaike information criterion (AIC) for finding p and q.
-Another possible choice for order determining is the BIC criterion.
+Another option is the Bayesian information criterion (BIC).

 Estimating coefficients

-ARMA models in general can be, after choosing p and q, fitted by least squares regression to find the values of the parameters which minimize the error term.
-It is generally considered good practice to find the smallest values of p and q which provide an acceptable fit to the data.
-For a pure AR model the Yule-Walker equations may be used to provide a fit.
+After choosing p and q, ARMA models can be fitted by least squares regression to find the values of the parameters which minimize the error term.
+It is good practice to find the smallest values of p and q which provide an acceptable fit to the data.
+For a pure AR model, the Yule-Walker equations may be used to provide a fit.

-Unlike other methods of regression (i.e. OLS, 2SLS, etc.) often employed in econometric analysis, ARMA model outputs are used primarily for the cases of forecasting time-series data.
-Their coefficients are then as such only utilized for prediction.
-Other areas of econometrics look at the causal inference, time-series forecasting using ARMA is not.
-The coefficients should then only be seen as useful for predictive modelling.